Parthib17/Text-to-SQL-Assistant/README.md

-# 🤖 Text-to-SQL Assistant
+# 🤖 Text-to-SQL Assistant (Powered by AutoGen)

-An intelligent application that transforms natural language questions into executable SQL queries, runs them against your database, and visualizes the results.
-Built with OpenAI, ChromaDB, and Streamlit.
+An intelligent application that transforms natural language questions into executable SQL queries using a **Multi-Agent System**.
+Built with **Microsoft AutoGen**, OpenAI, ChromaDB, and Streamlit.

 ## ✨ Features

+- **Multi-Agent Collaboration**: Orchestrated by AutoGen, where an Assistant Agent and User Proxy Agent collaborate to solve tasks.
 - **Natural Language Processing**: Convert English questions into complex SQL queries using GPT-4.
 - **Schema-Aware**: Uses ChromaDB to retrieve relevant table schemas, ensuring accurate query generation.
 - **Safety First**: Includes a critic agent to validate SQL and prevent dangerous operations (DROP, DELETE, etc.).